PSPDFKit-labs/VanGogh/README.md

 # VanGogh [![Build Status](https://travis-ci.org/PSPDFKit-labs/VanGogh.svg?branch=master)](https://travis-ci.org/PSPDFKit-labs/VanGogh)

-Great things are done by a series of small things brought together.
-RxJava meets Animations.
+*Great things are done by a series of small things brought together.
+RxJava meets Animations.*

-## Introduction

 VanGogh is a lightweight library that takes Android view animation logic and binds it with RxJava2, providing a simple and powerful API for manipulating animations workflow.